-- Strengthen youth and family protective factors in specific locations where violent groups are recruiting, through promising or evidence-based prevention and intervention programming and activities;
+- Use promising or evidence-based prevention and intervention programming and activities to strengthen youth and family protective factors in specific locations where violent groups are recruiting;

 - Promote an anti-violent lifestyle through the use of a multi-media public service announcement campaign designed by youth;

 - Improve violent crime investigations, officer safety and/or community perceptions of safety in PSN cities through resources to law enforcement for equipment, software, technology and/or services; and

 - Provide trainings to law enforcement officers to help them enhance knowledge and skills.